-BACKGROUND AND ANALYSIS
+BACKGROUND & ANALYSIS

-The Ordinance will establish a method to review mobilehome park space rent increases, protect Mobilehome Owners from arbitrary, capricious, or unreasonable rent increases, and ensure that Mobilehome Park Owners, operators and/or investors receive a fair and reasonable return on their investment.
-Below are components of the proposed Ordinance.
+The proposed Ordinance will establish a method to review mobilehome park space rent increases, protect Mobilehome Owners from arbitrary, capricious, or unreasonable rent increases, and ensure that mobilehome park owners, operators and/or investors receive a fair and reasonable return on their investment.
+In response to the March 4, 2019 City Council Meeting, Staff held two meetings-one with Mobilehome Owners on April 17and one with Mobilehome Park Owners and industry representatives on April 25.
+See "Summary of Public Outreach" section below for more information on both of these meetings.